 You’ve met her before.
 You can even remember when and where — that time at the crafts fair at Centennial Park.
 But her name … Carol, Lynn, Tara?
 It eludes you, taunting you, just out of reach.

-2. Minimize anxiety.
-Studies show that anxiety hampers your memory, and stressful experiences, such as grief of moving, may limit your ability to store and recall information.
+Studies show that anxiety hampers your memory, and stressful experiences, such as grief or moving, may limit your ability to store and recall information.
 Our response to stress releases hormones known as glucocorticoids, which, in excess, can lead to damaged brain cells.
 As you age, it’s best to have a plan for life’s stressors.
 While stress can’t always be avoided, having some sense of control over it makes stress less of a burden to your body and mind.